 The Australia Day honours acknowledge Australians who have demonstrated outstanding service or exceptional achievement in their respective fields.

-John was awarded the Order of Australia Medal for his service to Australian football as an umpire, including as a senior umpire and coach with the WAFL for three decades.
+John Marrapodi was awarded the Order of Australia Medal for his service to Australian football as an umpire, including as a senior umpire and coach with the WAFL for three decades.

 John has been involved in Australian football since he was a boy, playing for the Maylands Junior Football Club and East Perth Junior Football Club.
 However, it was in umpiring rather than playing where he would make a lasting impact.